Skip to content

 Retinyl palmitate belongs to the class of chemical compounds called retinoids.
 These are some of the most popular treatments for skin conditions like photoageing, wrinkles, acne, and psoriasis.

-What is retinyl palmitate used for?
+What is retinyl palmitate used for in cosmetic products?

 Retinyl palmitate is in vitamin A supplements and in treatments for dry eyes.
 It’s in low fat milk, where it replaces the vitamin A lost when the fat was removed.

-Some of the retinyl palmitate benefits are that it's gentler than retinol.
-Although there are questions about whether retinyl palmitate causes acne, it's actually a more suitable acne treatment for those with sensitive skin.
+Some of the retinyl palmitate benefits are that it’s gentler than retinol.
+Although there are questions about whether retinyl palmitate causes acne, it’s actually a more suitable acne treatment for those with sensitive skin.
 Cosmetics companies add retinyl palmitate to sunscreens to help prevent skin ageing brought on by sun exposure.
+Serum vitamin levels, particularly retinol, are crucial for understanding the benefits and potential toxicity of retinyl palmitate in skincare products.

 Though it has its benefits, there are some retinyl palmitate dangers.
 Studies have raised the possibility that retinyl palmitate could be making us susceptible to cancer.